 Sai Kaew Beach Resort, Koh Samet.
 Why –NOT– to stay there.

 I rarely use my blog to give negative reviews, but there’s a first for everything.
 Sai Kaew Beach Resort on Koh Samet (Samed), Thailand, earned a bit of blogging fire and brimstone for a particularly bad experience, and for being a not-what-it-claims-to-be resort.
 If Koh Samet is your destination, find somewhere else to stay.
-(This post has now had 200+ views.)
+(View counter: 400+ views.)

 Sai Kaew Beach Resort Problem Number 1: